xBrendan66/xBrendan66.github.io/content/posts/Setting-Up-The-Blog.md

 # Stage 2: Setting Up

-After setting up a GitHub account, I followed the [Hugo Quick start guide](https://gohugo.io/getting-started/quick-start/) to complete the below steps from a new powershell window (or the terminal within VS Code):
+After setting up a GitHub account, [creating a fork](https://www.freecodecamp.org/news/how-to-fork-a-github-repository/#:~:text=How%20to%20Fork%20a%20Repo%20in%20GitHub) of my chosen theme I followed the [Hugo Quick start guide](https://gohugo.io/getting-started/quick-start/) to complete the below steps from a new powershell window (or the terminal within VS Code):

 1. ```powershell
     hugo new site quickstart
     # Creates a new Hugo site in a folder named "quickstart."